mininjin/y-durable-objects/example/README.md

 yarn dev
 ```

-Server will be running on `http://localhost:8787`.
+The server will be running on `http://localhost:8787`.